mbqwertyaaa/qwertyspack/README.md

 - Red and Green
 - Red, Green, Yellow, and Blue
 - White
-### There are also a couple of sequences that they can run!
+### There are also a couple of sequences that they can run:
-- The RG, RGYB and W can be on, off, and an alternating pattern.
+- Every-other light blinks.
-- The RGYB are special, and have two extra sequences.
-3 moving lights and 1 moving light.
+- 3 moving lights with a gap, and 1 moving light with a 3 light gap.
 ### Upcoming Features:
  - Commands to generate the p2m mesh automatically.